Anti-waste law (AGEC) for a circular economy: what has been achieved?

 ✅ Encouraging the repair and reuse of products to extend their lifespan.

-✅ Implement concrete measures such as the reparability index for better management of electronic equipment.
+✅ Implementing concrete measures such as the reparability index for better management of electronic equipment.

 réparation

-Zoom: Is the reparability index a real plus? 🔧
+Zoom: The reparability index, a real plus? 🔧

-Four years after the implementation of the Anti-Gaspillage for a Circular Economy (AGEC) law, France Nature Environnement and several other environmental associations have drawn up a mixed assessment.
-The initial aim of the AGEC law was to
+Four years after the mise implementation of the loi Anti-gaspillage pour une économie circulaire (AGEC), France Nature Environnement and several other environmental associations draw up a mixed assessment.
+The initial objective of the law AGEC was to

-According to the report, many economic players have found ways to circumvent France's waste reduction rules.
-The packaging and plastics industries "lobbied for exemptions", thus reducing the effectiveness of the actions provided for by the law.
+According to the report, many economic players have found ways to circumvent the waste reduction rules in France.
+The packaging and plastics industries "have lobbied for exemptions", thus reducing the effectiveness of the actions provided for by the loi.

-In conclusion, although the AGEC law marked a turning point for a circular economy, France Nature Environnement believes that the lack of rigor in its application and economic pressures are holding back its ambitions.
+In conclusion, although the law AGEC marked a turning point for a circular economy, France Nature Environnement feels that the lack of rigor in its application and economic pressures are holding back its ambitions.

 Who we are